Farama-Foundation/PettingZoo/docs/classic.md

 Uno is shedding game involving 2 players.
 At the beginning, each player receives 7 cards and the winner is determined as the first player with no cards left.
 In order to get rid of a card, a player must match either the color and number of the card on top of the discard pile.
 If the player does not have a card to discard, then it will take a card from the Draw pile.
 The deck of cards include 4 colors (blue, green, yellow, and red), 10 numbers (0 to 9), and special cards (Wild Draw Four, Skip, Reverse).

-Uno depends on [RLCard](http://rlcard.org/games.html) and you can refer to its documentation for additional details.
+Our implementation wraps [RLCard](http://rlcard.org/games.html#uno) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 #### Observation Space